SwarmUS/Pheromones/README.md

 ## Requirements
-* `protoc` to compile .proto files, on ubuntu 20.04 you can install it using `apt install protobuf-compile`
+* `protoc` to compile .proto files, on ubuntu 20.04 you can install it using `apt install protobuf-compiler`

 ## Building
 You can build the project using those commands